-The supplies to paint a car yourself can run from $100 up to $1,500, depending on the materials needed.
+The supplies to paint a car yourself can run from $100 to $1,500, depending on the materials needed.
 The biggest cost of painting a car yourself will likely be the headache that comes along with it.
-The pros often add dozens of coats of paint to ensure a quality finish.
+The pros often add several coats of primer, paint in your preferred color, and a topcoat to ensure a quality finish.
 Does that sound like something you have the time and energy to commit to?

-If you want to do it yourself, you will need a well-ventilated area where dust and dirt won’t fly onto the wet car and ruin the new paint job while it is drying.
-Mineral spirits to clean the vehicle, sandpaper to remove any grime or rust, masking tape to precisely outline the area you are painting and cover anything you don’t want to be painted.
-You will also need brushes and paint trays, and primer and glossy car paint.
+If you want to do it yourself, you’ll need a well-ventilated area where dust and dirt won’t fly onto the wet car and ruin the new paint job while it’s drying.
+You’ll also need sandpaper to remove any grime or rust, masking tape to precisely outline the area you’re painting and to cover anything you don’t want to be painted.
+You’ll also need a spray gun, primer, and glossy car paint.

-For a professional looking job, you will need specialized tools and a lot of patience.
-Unless you are just fixing a tiny scratch or have the expertise, consider leaving this one to the pros.
+For a professional-looking job, you’ll need specialized tools and a lot of time and patience.
+Unless you’re just fixing a tiny scratch, or you already have the expertise, consider leaving this one to the pros.

 You don’t have to spend a fortune just because you forego the DIY route.
 Most pro paint jobs come at different levels, and you can choose the one that fits your budget and your needs.

-- A basic paint job will likely cost you well under $1,000.
-The process will involve a few coats of synthetic enamel paint, and less attention to detail than higher levels of paint jobs would entail.
+- A basic paint job: A basic job will likely cost you less than $1,000.
+The process will involve a few coats of synthetic enamel paint and less attention to detail than higher levels of paint jobs.

-- For a bit more, you can get a “standard” paint job that includes sanding down the body to ensure a smooth surface, remove impurities, and leave you with a prettier finished product.
-You will likely be spending around $1,000 to over $3,000 for this paint job, but it will last longer and look better than a basic job would.
+- A standard paint job: For a bit more, you can get a standard paint job that includes sanding down the body to ensure a smooth surface, removing impurities, and leaving you with a prettier finished product.
+This type of paint job costs $1,000 to $3,000, but it will last longer and look better than a basic paint job.

-- Finally, if you have a car you like to show off, you will want to invest in a showroom quality job.
-This process entails removing all of the paint on the metal frame, hammering out any dents that the metal has taken over the years, and carefully adding dozens of layers of paint.
-Because it could cost nearly as much as a new car (around $20,000), you’ll only want to invest in this if you have got a collector’s item on your hand (or enjoy throwing money down the toilet).
+- A showroom-quality job: If you have a car you like to show off, you may want to invest in a showroom-quality job.
+This process entails removing all of the paint on the metal frame, hammering out any dents, and carefully adding dozens of layers of paint.
+This type of paint job can cost $2,500 to $20,000 or more.

 Rather than paying attention to the name of the service offered, pay attention to what you are getting.
 If you have an older car and need a scratch covered up, you probably don’t need to invest in a paint job that requires any sanding down.
-Make sure to specify what you are looking for upfront, and be prepared to say “no” if and when the auto shop tries to entice you with a more expensive offering.
+Make sure to specify what you are looking for, and be prepared to say no if and when the auto shop tries to entice you with a more expensive offering.

 What Factors Should I Consider When Comparing DIY to Professional Rates?

-Ultimately, the only person who can decide if a professional paint job is worth it or not is you.
-Some questions to ask yourself:
+Ultimately, you’re the only person who can decide if a professional paint job is worthwhile.
+Here are a few questions to consider to help you make a decision.

 - Cost: How much would the supplies of a DIY job cost?
-How much time would you spend trying to paint a car yourself, and how much is your time worth?
-Is hiring a pro worth it to you?
-Are you honest with yourself about how long a DIY job would take and how well you would be able to do it?
+How much time would you spend trying to paint a car yourself?
+How much is your time worth?
+Are you being honest with yourself about how long a DIY job would take and how well you would be able to do it?

-- Quality: How long will a DIY paint job last, and how long can you expect a professional one to ask?
-How good will a DIY job look in comparison to a professional job?
+- Quality: How long will a DIY paint job last?
+How will a DIY job look in comparison to a professional job?

 How Should I Choose the Best Place to Get a Professional Paint Job?